 🛠 Boot Fix

-Seeing "Windows Failed to Start" means your computer cannot load Windows properly.
+Seeing "Windows Failed to Start" usually means your computer cannot load the operating system properly during startup.

 What This Error Means